mcleber/MLOps/README.md

-# MLOps - Cardiotocografias (CTGs)
+# MLOps - Cardiotocographs (CTGs)

-Este repositório contém o exercício prático desenvolvido na disciplina de Cultura e Práticas DataOps e MLOps do curso de Especialização em Inteligência Artificial e Aprendizado de Máquina da PUC Minas.
+This repository contains the practical exercise developed in the "Culture and Practices of DataOps and MLOps" course, part of the Specialization in Artificial Intelligence and Machine Learning at PUC Minas.

-### Introdução
+### Introduction

-"A cardiotocografia (CTG) é um método biofísico não invasivo de avaliação do bem estar fetal.
-Consiste no registro gráfico da frequência cardíaca fetal e das contrações uterinas".
-[Wikipedia](https://pt.wikipedia.org/wiki/Cardiotocografia)
+"Cardiotocography (CTG) is a non-invasive biophysical method for assessing fetal well-being.
+It involves the graphical recording of fetal heart rate and uterine contractions." - [Wikipedia](https://pt.wikipedia.org/wiki/Cardiotocografia)

-### Instalação
+### Installation

 - [Anaconda Python](https://www.anaconda.com/)
 - [VSCode](https://code.visualstudio.com/) ou [PyCharm](https://www.jetbrains.com/pt-br/pycharm/)

-### Execução
+### Run

-- Acessar o diretório do projeto via terminal.
+- Access the project directory via terminal.

+- Create the environment and install the necessary packages using the environment.yml file contained in the directory.
-- Criar o ambiente e instalar os pacotes necessários com o arquivo environment.yml contido no diretório ```$ conda env create -f environment.yml```
+-  ```$ conda env create -f environment.yml```

+- Activate the environment.
-- Ativar o ambiente ```$ conda activate mlops_cardiotocografias_env```
+-  ```$ conda activate mlops_cardiotocografias_env```

+- List the created environments.
-- Para listar os ambientes criados ```$ conda env list```
+-  ```$ conda env list```

+- List the installed packages in the environment.
-- Para listar os pacotes instalados no ambiente ```$ pip freeze``` ou ```$ pip list```
+- ```$ pip freeze``` ou ```$ pip list```